Dow And DuPont Unveil Job, Plant Cuts

 Dow’s restructuring calls for the elimination of 2,400 jobs, or 5% of its global workforce, and the shutdown of 20 facilities.
 To pay for these actions, the firm says it will take a charge against earnings at the end of the year of about $650 million.

-Among the facilities Dow plans to shut down over the next two years are a high-density polyethylene facility in Tessenderlo, Belgium, and a diesel particulate filters facility in Midland, Mich.
-In addition, the firm will shutter formulated systems facilities in Ribaforada, Spain; Birch Vale, England; and Solon, Ohio.
+Among the facilities Dow plans to shut down over the next two years are a high-density polyethylene facility in Tessenderlo, Belgium, and a diesel particulate filters plant in Midland, Mich.
+In addition, the firm will shutter formulated systems facilities in Solon, Ohio; Ribaforada, Spain; and Birch Vale, England.

 Because of weak demand for lithium-ion batteries, Dow also says it will write down the value of Dow Kokam, its lithium auto battery joint venture.
 Formed in 2009 with TK Advanced Battery and the French firm Dassault, the venture operates a facility in Midland paid for in part with a $161 million grant from the Department of Energy.